chrishart0/gsd-aws-cdk-serverless-example/README.md

 Note: Each time you run `make deploy` the frontend will be rebuilt and redeployed.
 If you know no changes to the frontend were made then run `make deploy-no-build`

+## Other Tips and Configurations
+* Configure AWS Profile by editing the profile variable in the Makefile

 # Goals
 It's hard to maintain and locally test serverless envs.